 Key Туре Required Default Description wt string No json Defines the format of the response.
-The options are json or xml .
-If not specified, JSON will be returned by default.
+The options are json or x ml .
+If not specified, JSON will be returned by default. showDefaults boolean No false If true , all default field properties from each field type will be included in the response (e.g. tokenized for solr.TextField).
+If false , only explicitly specified field properties will be included.